The ashbearer smears my forehead

 Here, the boundary between “inner” and “outer” dissolves, or simply doesn’t exist.

-Or: I am simultaneously “within” my body (which many times, of course, being scattered or outwardly focussed, I am not), and I am receiving “the body of the world” as well, hearing the cicadas around me as I type.
+I am simultaneously “within” my body (which many times, of course, being scattered or outwardly focussed, I am not), and I am receiving “the body of the world” as well, hearing the cicadas around me as I type.
+I am part of a boundless sea of energy which includes my body and the body of the world.
+If, in these moments, I try to “stay inside” in the sense of only being aware of my little patch of self, it actually starts to feel painful.

 This is perhaps where the language and liturgy of the Light Within is less helpful.
 As one of my beloved Quaker elders once exclaimed in Meeting for Worship, The Light is Within and Without!